hpello/sshmon/README.md

-# SSHmon
+# SSHMon

-SSHmon is a program designed to manage and monitor ssh connections.
+SSHMon is a program designed to manage and monitor ssh connections.
 It has been tested on Linux and OSX with SSH &geq; 6.7.

 ![gui-sample.png](https://s7.postimg.cc/elzqf92gp/gui-sample.png)

 ## How it works

-SSHmon builds on top of the SSH "Control Master" feature, that facilitates port forwarding setup.
+SSHMon builds on top of the SSH "Control Master" feature, that facilitates port forwarding setup.

 ## Disclaimer

-- SSHmon Features (e.g. SSH host definition and connection) are exposed through the GUI.
+- SSHMon Features (e.g. SSH host definition and connection) are exposed through the GUI.
 As a consequence, extreme care should be taken to make sure it is only reachable by you.
 Use at your own risk.
-- SSHmon is still at an early stage of development, as a result some things might not work and we might introduce some breaking changes...
+- SSHMon is still at an early stage of development, as a result some things might not work and we might introduce some breaking changes...
 Any feedback will be greatly appreciated!

 ## Features